sanjeevkomma/Spring-Boot/README.md

 * Versioning =  Multiple Versions of the same Service = 1) Request Param Versioning 2) Header Versioning 3) Produces / Accept / Media type / Accept Header Versioning 4) URI Versioning
 * Basic Authentication with Sprig Security
 * @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration and @ComponentScan with their default attributes
+* @EnableAutoConfiguration annotation tells Spring Boot to "guess" how you will want to configure Spring, based on the jar dependencies that you have added.
+For example, If HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring will auto-configure an in-memory database.
+* @ComponentScan tells Spring to look for other components, configurations, and services in the specified package.
+Spring is able to auto scan, detect and register your beans or components from pre-defined project package.
+If no package is specified current class package is taken as the root package

 # Terminology
 * Rate limiting = Rate limiting is a strategy to limit access to APIs.
 It restricts the number of API calls that a client can make within a certain timeframe